-We may share your personal information with third parties outside CAPP Events & Training in the event of a sale, merger, acquisition, partnership, joint venture, or negotiations related to the same with respect to all or part of our business.
+We may share your personal information with third parties outside CAPP Events & Training in the event of a sale, merger, acquisition, partnership, joint venture, or negotiations related to the same with respect to the entirety or a part of our business.

-In some circumstances, we may be legally required to disclose your personal information, because a court, the police, another judicial or law enforcement body, or government entity has asked us for it.
+In some circumstances, we may be legally required to disclose your personal information, because a court, law enforcement, or another authorized judicial, regulatory, or government entity has asked us for it.

 6. How long information is kept